 If you have questions about the status of your institution's NCIIA membership, please contact us.

-Selection criteria NCIIA encourages proposals that involve students and advisors from engineering, science, business, design, and liberal arts disciplines, as well as groups traditionally underrepresented in invention, innovation, and entrepreneurship, including women and minorities.
+The more SPECIFIC, CLEAR and COMPELLING your proposal is, the more competitive your proposal will be.
+Typically, proposals have a 15-20% chance of getting funded.
+Proposals may request support for a single course, a course sequence, a certificate program, a minor or major, extracurricular programs or a combination of these.
+NCIIA encourages proposals that involve students and advisors from engineering, science, business, design, and liberal arts disciplines, as well as groups traditionally underrepresented in invention, innovation, and entrepreneurship, including women and minorities.

-Institutional representatives The following institutional representatives must verify their support of your proposal by responding to an automated email request from the grants system (triggered within the online proposal process) prior to final submission.
+The following institutional representatives must verify their support of your proposal by responding to an automated email request from the grants system (triggered within the online proposal process) prior to final submission.

 Principal Investigator (PI) The Principal Investigator takes primary responsibility for the proposal and will have overall responsibility for the grant and reporting.
 Ideally, a tenured or tenure-track faculty and/or staff member serves as the Principal Investigator.
 Co-PIs are allowed but 1 lead PI must be identified.
 Students cannot serve as Principal Investigators.